logo

 3. Co-Agency Agreement

-Involves two or more agents working together to represent the principal, typically with shared responsibilities and commissions.
+Involves two or more agents jointly representing the principal, often with shared responsibilities and commissions.
+Common in real estate, entertainment, and large transactions requiring complementary skill sets.

 4. Commission-Based Agency Agreement